 ## What Are the Most Common Coding Interview Questions for TD Ameritrade SDE?

-In a 2023 debrief, a hiring manager noted that 60% of candidates failed to optimize solutions for space complexity.
+In a 2023 debrief, a hiring manager noted that many candidates failed to optimize solutions for space complexity.
 Expect questions like "Implement a scalable queue using two stacks" or "Find the first duplicate in a stream of integers."
 Judgment: Prioritize space efficiency over time complexity in your coding approach, as it reflects scalability needs in production environments.

 ## How Does TD Ameritrade Assess System Design Capabilities?